The Book of Ebenezer Le Page: Release details

 The book was published by Hamish Hamilton in 1981, followed by Penguin and Knopf in America the following year.
 It had been the subject of numerous rejections during his lifetime, but attempts to get it published were continued after his death in 1976 by Edward Chaney, who had befriended the author in his old age.

 Christopher Sinclair Stevenson asked John Fowles to write an introduction which no doubt helped to draw attention to the publication.
 The novel was originally intended to form the first part of a trilogy, entitled Sarnia Cherie: The Book of Ebenezer Le Page.
 Sarnia Cherie refers to the Guernsey anthem, and was retained in the title of the French translation.
 The other two books were to be called Le Boud'lo: the Book of Philip Le Moigne and La Gran'-mère du Chimquière: the Book of Jean le Féniant.
 A draft of the second part was destroyed by the author before his death.

 For more details of the author, Gerald B Edwards, and how Edward Chaney eventually managed to get his book published, see Chaney's biography Genius Friend: G.B.
 Edwards and The Book of Ebenezer Le Page.

-The work has been translated into French and Italian.
+The work has been translated into French, Italian and Russian.
 The French version, under the title Sarnia, translated by Jeanine Hérisson, was published in 1982 by Editions du Seuil.
 The Italian version translation, Il Libro di Ebenezer Le Page was published by Elliot Edizioni, Rome in 2007.
+The Russian translation has been made in Guernsey by Andrey A. Costyashkin in 2020.